 Study with us

-Ben (G17) is from Lancaster and is currently in the first year of his PhD in History at Churchill.
+Ben (G17) is from Lancaster and is currently in the second year of his PhD in History at Churchill.

 Ben’s parents, also from the Northwest, provided Ben with an aspirational story when he was growing up.
 His father left school at 16 without any qualifications and he worked first as a butcher then at a Nuclear Power Plant before deciding to go to night-school in his mid 20s.
 He went on to achieve a First for his UG degree, which he followed with a Masters and one year of a PhD before fatherhood led to his current career as a secondary school teacher.
 His mother also worked as a school teacher and she is currently a lecturer at the University of Cumbria.

 Ben himself attended state grammar, Lancaster Royal Grammar School.
 Undeterred that his two applications to read English at Oxford were not successful, he went on to achieve a First for his UG degree at St Andrews University where he switched from English to Modern History part-way through his course.
 Ben then applied to Churchill for his MPhil in World History, drawn by the potential offer of funding, and the resources available at the Archives Centre.

 The Churchill College Archives Studentship Ben was awarded for his MPhil was worth £21,000 and covered both his £10,800 course fees and living expenses.
 Whilst he could have taken advantage of the 20% fee discount available for returning students at St Andrews, he is in no doubt about the importance of coming to Cambridge and the profound impact receiving the Studentship had on his life.